palnitin24/T20-Tournament-Cricket-Analysis/README.md

 In this project, we will cover web scraping (from the ESPN Cricinfo website), python, pandas, and Power BI to perform analyses on T20 world cup cricket data.

-**Note** : The Bright Data interface has been updated as part of their product enhancement.
-To access the Datasets & Web Scraper IDE, please select the third icon from the left-side menu bar.
-Then, click on the **'My Scrapers'** option.
-There, you will find the collectors.

 In this end-to-end data analytics project for beginners and advanced users, we have used cricket T20 world cup (2022) data to build insights on a best 11 players team